priyanshawasthi09/patient-management/README.md

 # Ensure Docker is running and network mode is set to: --network internal

 # Run microservices via Docker Compose or IntelliJ Docker configs

+# After Full execution API code will be present at - localhost:4004/api-docs/patients
+# Paste that in Swagger Editor for API Flow execution
 ```

 ---